-Section A to the SFCR provides information on the Company's business, performance and significant events during the year.
-No significant external events impacted the Company in 2019.
+Section A to the SFCR provides information on the Company's business, performance and significant events during the year 2020.
+The change in ownership from AIG Inc. to YOUPLUS did not change Company's internal processes in managing business and risks in 2020.
+No further significant external events impacted the Company in 2020.

-Over the course of 2019, ASL made an overall pre-tax statutory loss of CHF 2.1m which mainly resulted from the following:
+Over the course of 2020, ASL made an overall pre-tax statutory loss of CHF 1.1m which mainly resulted from the following:

-- CHF 0.5m of net investment return - CHF -0.3m of unrealized loss on investments, liquidity and reserves due to the increase of the exchange rate UDS/CHF - CHF -2.4m for reconstitution of the cost reserve for covering expected run-off costs - CHF 0.1m of extraordinary result
+- CHF 0.2m of net investment return - CHF -1.5m of unrealized loss on investments, liquidity and reserves due to the increase of the exchange rate UDS/CHF - CHF 0.2m of technical profits from the release in the cost reserve

 Section B provides information on the Company's system of governance.
 The Company continues to align its management and governance structure to proactively respond to business and regulatory needs.
+The integration procedure in the AIG group began in 2020, with the finalization of the new ICS framework and the new risk management with the creation of the Risk Register Control which replaced the old Risk Management Matrix.
+A risk committee is organized and a quarterly risk review meeting has been implemented.